 (An Exploration Stage Company)

 Notes to Financial Statements

-Years Ended December 31, 2008 and 2007
+For the Three Months Ended March 31, 2009

-(n) Future accounting changes
+(Unaudited - Prepared by Management)

-(i) Amendments to Section 1400 - Going Concern
+- (n) Future accounting changes - (i) Amendments to Section 1400 Going Concern

 CICA Section 1400, "General Standards of Financial Statement Presentation", was amended to include requirements to assess and disclose an entity's ability to continue as a going concern.
 When financial statements are not prepared on a going concern basis, that fact shall be disclosed together with the basis on which the financial statements are prepared and the reason why the company is not considered a going concern.
 The new requirements are effective for the Company for interim and annual financial statements beginning January 1, 2009.
 The Company is currently evaluating the impact of this new standard.